wecanwork/CV/README.md

 ## Development

 Node is required to run the build.
-You can download and install the latest version here: https://nodejs.org/
+You can download and install the latest version here: https://nodejs.org/.

-Grunt is used to facilitate the build process; install Grunt through NPM (Node Package Manager) which is installed as part of the Node installation:
+Grunt is used to facilitate the build process; you can download and install Grunt from NPM (Node Package Manager):

 ``` sh
 npm install -g grunt-cli